Detroit Shock: 2006–2008: Back to the top

-The final season in Detroit (2009)
+2009: The final season in Detroit

 President Obama with the Shock in the White House in July 2009 after they won the 2008 WNBA Finals.

 Three games into the 2009 season, Bill Laimbeer announced his resignation as head coach.
 He was succeeded by Rick Mahorn.
 The Shock struggled in the first half of the season.
 However, they bounced back in the second half to ultimately finish with a 18–16 record, which was good enough to clinch a playoff berth for the seventh straight year.
 In the first round, the Shock swept the Atlanta Dream to advance to their fourth straight Eastern Conference Finals against the Indiana Fever.
 In the Eastern Conference Finals, the Shock were defeated by the Fever in three games, missing the WNBA Finals for the first time since 2005.

-The end of the Detroit era
+Relocation to Tulsa

 On October 19, 2009, the Associated Press reported that a Shock official stated that the team was relocating to Tulsa, Oklahoma.
 The following day, the decision was officially announced at a press conference in Tulsa.
+Economic issues was cited as the reason for the relocation.

 Revival

 On June 30, 2025, Detroit was officially announced as one of three cities to receive new WNBA teams, along with Cleveland and Philadelphia.
 Detroit is scheduled to begin play in 2029 at Little Caesars Arena.
+The team plans to regain the Shock's history back from the Dallas Wings.